Gastric volvulus: Endoscopy

 Upper gastrointestinal (GI) endoscopy may be helpful in the diagnosis of gastric volvulus.
 When this procedure reveals distortion of the gastric anatomy with difficulty intubating the stomach or pylorus, it can be highly suggestive of gastric volvulus.
 In the late stage of gastric volvulus, strangulation of the blood supply can result in progressive ischemic ulceration or mucosal fissuring.

 The nonoperative mortality rate for gastric volvulus is reportedly as high as 80%.
-Historically, mortality rates of 30–50% have been reported for acute gastric volvulus, with the major cause of death being strangulation, which can lead to necrosis and perforation.
-With advances in diagnosis and management, the mortality rate from acute gastric volvulus is 15–20% and that for chronic gastric volvulus is 0–13%.
+Historically, mortality rates of 30–50% have been reported for acute gastric volvulus, with the major cause of death being gastric strangulation, which can lead to necrosis and perforation.
+With advances in diagnosis and management, the mortality rate from acute gastric volvulus is 15–20%, and that for chronic gastric volvulus is 0–13%.